aleshaleksey/fansys23/07-magic-and-spellcasting.md

 #### Spells known and spells ready

 A character can know any number of spells.
 However, a character can only have a limited number of spells ready.
 A character decides last thing before sleeping which spells to bring ready for the next day.
-The number of spells a character can ready [Int + [MP dice total] / 2] spells at any one time.
+The number of spells a character can ready [Int + [MP dice total]] spells at any one time.
 The first ten "MP 0 spells" do not count against this limit.

 #### Spells gained from levels in "spellcasting" ability